Sex and Menopause: Answers About Pain, Low Sex Drive, and Helpful Treatment Tips

 Dr. Charles "Pat" Davis, MD, PhD, is a board certified Emergency Medicine doctor who currently practices as a consultant and staff member for hospitals.
 He has a PhD in Microbiology (UT at Austin), and the MD (Univ.
 Texas Medical Branch, Galveston).
 He is a Clinical Professor (retired) in the Division of Emergency Medicine, UT Health Science Center at San Antonio, and has been the Chief of Emergency Medicine at UT Medical Branch and at UTHSCSA with over 250 publications.

-- What are some symptoms of menopause that can affect sexual function?
+- Symptoms of peri - and -menopause that can affect sexual desire

-- What are some treatments for troubling symptoms of menopause?
+- What are treatments are available for sexual problems during menopause?

 - Find a local Obstetrician-Gynecologist in your town